 9. Supported Mini Squats

-Place both hands on a stable surface like a countertop, table, or sturdy chair.
+In doing this post-stroke rehabilitation, post-stroke rehabilitation, place both hands on a stable surface like a countertop, table, or sturdy chair.
 Start in an upright standing position with your feet shoulder-width apart.
 Bend your knees and hinge from your hips to lower your seat downward.
 Ensure that your knees do not go over toes.
 Return to an upright standing position, tightening your thigh muscles and glutes at the top position.
 Concentrate on pushing through your heels and keeping your back upright with good posture.

 1. Drawing in Maneuver